Pete 'n' Tillie: Production

 Writer Julius Epstein said that the film is a combination of a novella by Peter De Vries and "a flop play of mine called But, Seriously.
 I took material from the flop play and melded it into the novella because the novella, from the story point of view, was not enough.
 What I took from my original play made a picture out of it."
 Epstein said that But, Seriously "had a political angle that was dull as hell—that's what killed the play.
 There were a lot of laughs in it, which I took and put into Pete 'n' Tillie."

 Reception

 The film grossed $14,999,969 at the box office, earning an estimated $8.7 million in North American rentals in 1973.

+Stanley Kauffmann of The New Republic described Pete 'n' Tillie as 'for the most part an amusing, moving, sentimental, comedy'.

 Awards and nominations

-It was nominated for two Academy Awards: Julius J. Epstein for Best Adapted Screenplay, and Geraldine Page for Supporting Actress.
+It was nominated for two Academy Awards: Julius J. Epstein for Best Adapted Screenplay, and Geraldine Page for Best Supporting Actress.

 Walter Matthau received a Golden Globe nomination for Best Actor – Motion Picture Musical or Comedy, and won the 1973 BAFTA Award for Best Actor in a Leading Role for his performance in this movie and for his performance in Charley Varrick.

 Carol Burnett received a Golden Globe Award nomination for Best Actress – Motion Picture Musical or Comedy.